Chapter 1

 What is Open Source?

-But open source is more than just visible code.
+But there's more to it than just visible code.
 It's a philosophy that extends far beyond the realm of software development.
 The open source movement embodies principles of collaboration, transparency, and community-driven innovation.
 It's about fostering a culture where knowledge is shared freely and improvements are made collectively.

 Imagine a world where the blueprint for every piece of technology is available for all to see and improve upon.
 That's the essence of open source.
 It's like a global potluck dinner where everyone brings a dish to share, and together, we create a feast that's far more diverse and delicious than any one person could have made alone.